3scale/porta/osx-manual-setup.md

 ### Redis

 [Redis](https://redis.io) is an in-memory data store used as DB for some of the data and it has to be running for the application to work.
-We recommend using a [Docker](https://www.docker.com/) container:
+We recommend running Redis in a [Docker](https://www.docker.com/) container:

 ```
 docker run -d -p 6379:6379 redis
 ```

-Alternatively, you can run Redis directly on your machine with Homebrew:
+Alternatively, it be run directly on your machine with Homebrew:

 ```
 brew install redis